Fix Hard Drive Showing 0 Bytes Free: Step-by-Step Guide

 What Causes the Hard Drive 0 Bytes Problem

-A hard drive showing zero space can indicate a mapping error.
-In other words, the operating system has recognized the hardware, but was unable to read its allocation table so volume parameters will often be reset to an unrecognized RAW state.
+A drive showing 0 capacity can also indicate a mapping issue where the operating system recognizes the drive but cannot read the drives allocation table, resulting in the volume parameters generally being reset to an unknown raw state.

 Manual Step-by-Step Methods to Resolve the Issue